edwardoughton/cdcam/docs/getting-started.rst

 Getting Started
 ===============

-This section walks through how to use ``cdcam`` with an example project.
+In this document, we provide an introductory overview of the data, functions and results for how to use ``cdcam`` with the example project.

+To run and reproduce the example project, download the data from the Zonodo repository, preprocess the data using scripts/preprocess.py, and then execute scripts/run.py to generate the results.

-The data folder available from the Zonodo repository contains a number of folders including:
+The data available from the Zonodo repository contains a number of folders including:

 - Mobile coverage information from Ofcom (ofcom_2018).
 - Population growth scenarios for local authority districts (population_scenarios).